 PLEASE NOTE: This is not a blanket option for anyone using the title "caregiver."
-If the individual is employed in the home simply to make life easier or to facilitate employment of the household outside the home by taking care of the children, cleaning the home, buying groceries, cooking meals and other such work, he or she will not be eligible to be considered for parole under this policy.
+If the individual is employed in the home simply to make life easier or to facilitate employment of the household outside the home by taking care of the children, cleaning the home, buying groceries, cooking meals and other such work, they are not eligible to be considered for parole under this situation.